What is it?

 Why do it?

 These programs aim to help develop local food intelligence, skills and empathy among students and their parents and to make connections between local food producers and consumers.
+Ultimately, we hope that after learning where real food comes from and how important food production is, more children will enter farm careers to ensure a strong local food future in our region.

 Follow this project:

-Twitter: @headwatersfood #farmtoschool
+Facebook/Twitter/Instagram: @headwatersfood #farmtoschool

 Look for Farm to School news in HFFA newsletters